-I think the best way to balance the heat in this recipe is to add some pico de gallo and some sour cream.
+I think the best way to balance the heat in this recipe is to add some of my pico de gallo recipe and some sour cream.

 - Prepare the grill, if you need to clean it go ahead and do so.
 You also want to pre-heat the grill to 400°